trachman/mentalhealth-app/README.md

 npm --version
 ```

-You are now ready to begin initializing your development environment.
+Provided the above commands are recognized, you are now ready to begin initializing your development environment.

 <br/>